Jaime Benítez Rexach: Career

 In 1931 Benítez began a career in education at the University of Puerto Rico that spanned four decades: he was associate professor of social and political sciences (1931–1942), chancellor of its main campus in Río Piedras (1942–1966) for nearly 30 years.
 In 1948, during his tenure as chancellor, the university's pro-independence student body invited nationalist leader Pedro Albizu Campos to the Río Piedras campus as a guest speaker.
 Benítez did not permit Albizu access to the campus.
 As a result, the students protested and went on strike.
 The university was temporarily shut down and the leaders of the strike expelled from the university.
 As chancellor, Benítez also attracted many distinguished scholars and artists who had left Spain after its civil war, including Nobel Prize-winning poet Juan Ramón Jiménez and Catalan cellist Pablo Casals.
 In 1966, Benítez became the first president of the university, position in which he served until 1971.
 When Benítez began teaching, the university had five thousand students; by the time he left, the number of students at the university increased to forty thousand under his leadership.

 Benítez published numerous articles, essays, and books.
 He was the author of a number of books that concern the university system, or the "house of studies" (casa de estudios) as he referred to it, including Junto a la Torre—Jornadas de un programa universitario (1963); Ética y estilo de la universidad (1964); La universidad del futuro (1964); and Sobre el futuro cultural y político de Puerto Rico (1965).
 From 1956 to 1971 he was the director and a contributor to La Torre, the University of Puerto Rico literary review.
-He maintained an active role in numerous national and international organizations: he was a member of the United States National Commission for the United Nations Educational, Scientific, and Cultural Organization (UNESCO) from 1948 to 1954, and attended the UNESCO conventions in Paris, France (1950) and Havana, Cuba (1952); he was a member of the Constitutional Convention of Puerto Rico, for which he was drafted while attending an UNESCO meeting, and the chairman of the Drafting Committee on the Bill of Rights from 1951 to 1952.
+He maintained an active role in numerous national and international organizations: he was a member of the United States National Commission for the United Nations Educational, Scientific, and Cultural Organization (UNESCO) from 1948 to 1954, and attended the UNESCO conventions in Paris, France (1950) and Havana, Cuba (1952); he was a member of the Constitutional Convention of Puerto Rico, for which he was drafted while attending a UNESCO meeting, and the chairman of the Drafting Committee on the Bill of Rights from 1951 to 1952.
 In 1956, he was elected a Fellow of the American Academy of Arts and Sciences.
 He served as president of the National Association of State Universities from 1957 to 1958.